-There are restrictions on working hours and shifts, and the Federal Labour Law (FLL) does not allow waiving or opting out of those provisions.
+There are restrictions on working hours and shifts, and the Federal Labour Law does not allow waiving or opting out of those provisions.
 Maximum work shifts are divided into three:

-- · day shift: 6am to 8pm with a 48-hour maximum; - · night shift: 8pm to 6am with a 42-hour maximum; and - mixed shift: with a 45-hour maximum.
+- day shifts: 6am to 8pm with a 48-hour maximum; - night shifts: 8pm to 6am with a 42-hour maximum; and - mixed shifts: with a 45-hour maximum.

 Also, the maximum overtime that employees can be required to work is three hours per day, three days per week.
-That is, the maximum overtime permitted by the FLL per week, in aggregate, is nine hours.
+That is, the maximum overtime permitted by the Federal Labour Law per week, in aggregate, is nine hours.
+There are no exceptions to this limit, and any excess will be paid at a rate of 300 per cent of the base salary (ie, \$3 per every \$1).